To instruct James please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 James is qualified to undertake Public Access work.

-James is recommended as a leading junior in Chambers & Partners, the Legal 500 and the Legal Who’s Who for construction disputes.
+James is recommended as a leading junior in Chambers & Partners, the Legal 500 and the Legal Who’s Who for construction disputes, and for international arbitration in the Legal 500.

 James advises and represents clients in all manner of construction disputes.
 He regularly acts in largescale, complex multi-party cases, either alone or heading up a team with the assistance of a junior.
 He enjoys highly technical cases, especially those involving large teams of experts and is an experienced cross-examiner.
 He has significant experience of insolvency-related construction disputes as well as those giving rise to serious allegations of fraud and dishonesty.